Hughav92/Reconfigurations/README.md

 ### 3.2.
 Motive/OSCServer

-1. Load the calibration file.
-The ground plane has been set so that the top-left corner of a 2x2m performance area at ground level is coordinate (0, 0, 0).
-2. Load the rigid body assets and ensure that the IDs of each assest are set with the following
+1. Load the rigid body assets and ensure that the IDs of each assest are set with the following
 scheme:

 Rigid Body 1 = 101, Rigid Body 2 = 102, ..., Rigid Body 30 = 130

-3. Enable only the rigid bodies that are to be used in performance.
+2. Enable only the rigid bodies that are to be used in performance.
 So if only 10 are to be used, for example, enable only rigid bodies 1 to 10 (these must be in numerical order!
 So if only 10 are to be used, these must be rigid body 1 to 10, and not 21 to 30 for example).
-4. Open the broadcast pane and ensure that the following settings correspond:
+3. Open the broadcast pane and ensure that the following settings correspond:

 Broadcast Frame Data: On
 Local Interface: Loopback